sfraulini/miFRED/README.md

 3. Download MICROPHERRET folder from github and move it inside miFRED/Data/:

      ```git clone https://github.com/BizzoTL/MICROPHERRET/```

+4. Download MICROPHERRET ML models from the specific MEGA folder as indicated in BizzoTL/MICROPHERRET/.
+Models are stored in the saved_models folder.
+The saved_models folder should be downloaded inside the MICROPHERRET folder inside miFRED/Data/ to allow each model to have the following path: ```miFRED/Data/MICROPHERRET/saved_models/```

-4. miFRED requires an apposite conda environment, which can be generated as follow using the miFRED_environment.yml file in Data:
+5. miFRED requires an apposite conda environment, which can be generated as follow using the miFRED_environment.yml file in Data:

      ```conda env create -f miFRED_env.yml```